Separation Anxiety – When your dog hates being left alone

 2. Learn the signs of nervousness in your dog

-Every dog is unique.
-We love this about our pets and enjoy discovering new quirks and personality trains in our pooches.
-However, these differences can make spotting the signs of nervousness somewhat tricky.
-Whilst some dogs may display the more obvious signs like shaking, tucked in tails, and hiding, others may indicate their nerves in a subtler manner with wide eyes, yawning, and turning away.
+While some dogs may display the more obvious signs of nervousness – such as shaking, tucked-in tails, and hiding – others may have subtler body language when stressed, such as opening their eyes wide, yawning, and turning away.
 It’s important to take notice of the physical symptoms of your dog’s nervousness as it will help you to remedy the situation moving forward.

 Calming supplements are not just for hyperactive dogs, they can also help nervous dogs by making them feel more relaxed and at ease with their environments.
-The natural ingredients in YuMOVE Calming Care can help to support healthy brain function whilst maintaining the hormones responsible for happiness.
-This sort of calming supplement is something which can be enjoyed regularly to help your pooch to tackle their nerves and be more confident every day.
+The natural ingredients in YuMOVE Calming Care can help support healthy brain function whilst maintaining the hormones responsible for happiness.
+This sort of calming supplement is something which can be enjoyed regularly, to help your pup tackle their nerves and be more confident every day.

 • Column